Roughness-induced transition and turbulent wedge spreading: Introduction

 The long-standing observations of constant wedge spreading angles suggests a universal behavior.
 However, few experiments provide details about the mechanisms that drive lateral spreading.
 Previous experiments using roughness-initiated turbulent wedges have been performed at fixed and relatively low $Re_{x,k}$ and over relatively short streamwise distances.
-Experiments by \citet{Ye-IJHFF-16} were conducted at $Re_{x,k}=207\times 10^{3}$ over $132\,\delta^*_k$ and experiments by \citet{Kuester-ExpFluids-16} were conducted at $Re_{x,k}=541\times 10^{3}$ over $116\,\delta^*_k$.
-The spreading angle and streamwise streak spacing \citeauthor{Ye-IJHFF-16}\ observed varied with roughness shape.
-And, the streamwise streak spacing was observed to be substantially longer than corresponding values seen by Goldstein and coworkers \citep{Chu-AIAA-12,Goldstein-FTC-17} using DNS at higher $Re_{x,k}$. \citet{Kuester-ExpFluids-16} matched the DNS $Re_{x,k}$ value but did not observe a complete streak reoccurrence cycle so cannot provide spacing data for comparison.

-To address the need for additional data, this work investigates the emergence of high- and low-speed streaks along the sides of multiple realizations of roughness-induced turbulent wedges over a range of $Re_{k,x}$ at three supercritical $Re_{kk}$ values.
-Naphthalene shear stress visualizations are made for 17 separate turbulent wedges initiated at $Re_{x,k}$ values from $231\times 10^{3}$ to $1.505\times 10^6$, which spans from the Reynolds numbers tested by \citet{Ye-IJHFF-16} to almost three times higher than the values tested by \citet{Kuester-ExpFluids-16}.
+This work addresses the need for data on wedge-spreading mechanisms and universality over multiple wedge realizations, an extended downstream domain, and across a wider range of Reynolds numbers than have been explored previously.
+It additionally investigates the emergence of high- and low-speed streaks along the sides of multiple realizations of roughness-induced turbulent wedges.
+Naphthalene shear stress visualizations are made for 17 separate turbulent wedges initiated at $Re_{x,k}$ values from $231\times 10^{3}$ to $1.505\times 10^6$, which span from the Reynolds numbers tested by \citet{Ye-IJHFF-16}, $Re_{x,k}=207\times 10^{3}$, to almost three times higher than the values tested by \citet{Kuester-ExpFluids-16}, $Re_{x,k}=541\times 10^{3}$.
 The measurement domain extends at least $78\,\delta^*_k$ and up to $265\,\delta^*_k$.
-The work by \citeauthor{Ye-IJHFF-16} and \citeauthor{Kuester-ExpFluids-16} extended only from $116\,\delta^*_k$ to $132\,\delta^*_k$.
+The work by \citeauthor{Ye-IJHFF-16} and \citeauthor{Kuester-ExpFluids-16} extended only from $116\,\delta^*_k$ and $132\,\delta^*_k$ from the roughness element.
 Extensive hotwire measurements of mean and fluctuating streamwise velocity are made at each of the $Re_{kk}$ values.
 Of particular interest is the growth of fluctuations expected above the low-speed streak.
-The hotwire measurements are also examined for evidence of low-frequency streak meandering.